hubblecommerce/hubble-docs/docs/pwa/what/installation.md

 # Installation

 ## Prerequisites
-This guide focuses on installing hubble PWA as a Nuxt.js module only, so make sure you meet the [requirements](/pwa/what/requirements.html) first.
+This guide focuses on installing hubble PWA as a Nuxt.js module only, so before moving on, make sure you meet the [requirements](/pwa/what/requirements.html) first.

 ## Install from scratch including fully configured Nuxt.js project